 - or are ad-supported Games (non-intrusive)

 There’s nothing wrong with spending a few dollars on a game you’ll enjoy for months or years.
 Or even spending $1.99 to get rid of ads and support game developers.
 We’re not against spending money on quality apps and games.
 The problem is how many freemium games are available that force players to spend money.
-Not to mention all these pay-to-win games.

 So while you’ll still find a few apps with ads in our roundup below, only a few have them, and they’re very minimal or non-intrusive.
 Everything else is completely free to download on iPhone, free to play, and free to enjoy without 100 in-app purchases.
 Download one today and enjoy the free entertainment.

 Best Free iPhone Games

 - Stranger Things: The Game

 Fans of the hit Netflix show Stranger Things will love playing this free game for iPhone and iPad.
 And while it came out to celebrate the launch of season 2, it’s still a fun, exciting, and free game that a lot of people really enjoy.